-The 2015 Q70 has a standard V6 engine that most test drivers say has plenty of power.
-A V8 engine is available, and many critics prefer the Q70 with this engine for its stronger acceleration.
-The Q70 Hybrid has a V6 engine and electric motor, and this model also has ample power, reviewers say.
+A V6 engine is standard in the 2015 Q70, and most reviewers find its power plentiful.
+Many prefer the optional V8 engine because it delivers quicker acceleration.
+A V6 engine and electric motor power the Q70 Hybrid, and test drivers say this model provides abundant power.
 A seven-speed automatic transmission is standard.
 The base Q70 gets an EPA-estimated 18/26 mpg city/highway, which is slightly low among V6-powered rivals.
 The majority of critics find that the Infiniti Q70 is one of the more nimble cars in the class.
 Some think it has a good balance of ride comfort and sporty handling, though others caution that the Q70 may not be an ideal car if you're looking for something that prioritizes ride comfort above all else.

-The 2015 Infiniti Q70 has a stylish cabin made with soft-touch materials, according to most reviewers.
-Still, some think that the Q70 doesn't feel as modern as some rivals, many of which have sleeker dashboards with more up-to-date tech features.
-The Q70's front seats are supportive and there is plenty of rear-seat space.
+Most automotive writers report that the 2015 Infiniti Q70's interior is constructed with soft-touch materials.
+However, others find some rivals' cabins offer a more contemporary look with sleeker dashboards and more modern tech features.
+The front seats in the Q70 are supportive, auto writers say, and they find ample rear-seat space.
 The new-for-2015 long-wheelbase Q70L doesn't have any additional entertainment features or climate controls in the back seat, which some reviewers say makes it feel less opulent than rivals.
 The Q70 and Q70 Hybrid both offer less trunk space than rivals do.
 Standard features include a USB port, a rearview camera, proximity key and Bluetooth phone compatibility.
 Major options include Bluetooth audio streaming, a 10- or 16-speaker Bose audio system, Infiniti's Around View 360-degree camera system, adaptive cruise control, lane departure warning, front and rear parking sensors and navigation.
 Although some critics think the Q70's tech features are out of date, most agree that the navigation and audio controls are easy to use.